tessel/ble-ble113a/README.md

 &#x20;<a href="#api-bluetooth-stopIndications-characteristic-callback-err-Stop-receiving-remote-characteristic-updates-and-indicate-it-was-received" name="api-bluetooth-stopIndications-characteristic-callback-err-Stop-receiving-remote-characteristic-updates-and-indicate-it-was-received">#</a> bluetooth<b>.stopIndications</b>( characteristic, callback(err) ) Stop receiving remote characteristic updates and indicate it was received.

-&#x20;<a href="#api-bluetooth-updateRSSI-peripheral-callback-err-rssi-Get-signal-strength-of-peripheral-that-we-re-connected-to" name="api-bluetooth-updateRSSI-peripheral-callback-err-rssi-Get-signal-strength-of-peripheral-that-we-re-connected-to">#</a> bluetooth<b>.updateRSSI</b>( peripheral, callback(err, rssi) ) Get signal strength of peripheral that we're connected to.
+&#x20;<a href="#api-bluetooth-updateRssi-peripheral-callback-err-rssi-Get-signal-strength-of-peripheral-that-we-re-connected-to" name="api-bluetooth-updateRssi-peripheral-callback-err-rssi-Get-signal-strength-of-peripheral-that-we-re-connected-to">#</a> bluetooth<b>.updateRssi</b>( peripheral, callback(err, rssi) ) Get signal strength of peripheral that we're connected to.

 &#x20;<a href="#api-bluetooth-reset-callback-err-Reset-the-module-useful-in-case-of-unexpected-state" name="api-bluetooth-reset-callback-err-Reset-the-module-useful-in-case-of-unexpected-state">#</a> bluetooth<b>.reset</b>( callback(err)) Reset the module (useful in case of unexpected state ).